-A list of contact points for national regulatory authorities in countries producing vaccines prequalified for purchase by United Nations agencies can be found in <a href="https://www.who.agencies.com/who.agenci
+A list of contact points for national regulatory authorities in countries producing vaccines prequalified for purchase by United Nations agencies can be found in WHO Guidelines on the international packaging and shipping of vaccines.

 Air Shipments

 Temperature sensitive shipments must be booked to the air company under the proper handling code and as "temperature-controlled health-care cargo", as this is an exceptional service beyond that offered for general cargo.